5 Major Objectives Of Performance Management

 You are probably here to gain insights into the objectives of performance management.
-Then you might be aware of what performance management actually means.
+Then you might know what performance management actually means.

 To the uninitiated, performance management is simply described as:

-“An ongoing process that seeks to continuously identify, measure and develop the performance of the workforce."
+A continuous process that seeks to identify, measure and develop workforce performance.

-Chances are that your organizational performance is not as good as it should have been.
+Chances are that your company performance is not as good as it should have been.

 Also, your existing performance management system is doing nothing to elevate employee performance.